Chapter 1:

 He slowly opened his eyes to see a white, freshly cleaned granite floor.
 He stood up and looked around.

-"Wait, I was shot!" he yells as he grabs at his bullet wounds.
-But there weren't any there, he was perfectly healthy.
+"A train?" he asked, confused how he went from being in a shed to being on a perfectly clean train.
+"Wait, I was shot!" he yelled as he grabs at his bullet wounds.
+But, there weren't any there; he was perfectly healthy.

-He sat down on the bright blue seat, that looked like it had never even been used before, and began to think out loud.
+He sat down on the bright blue seat that looked like it had never even been used before, and began to think out loud.

 "There was a white flash; everything was blurry?"